santisbon/icloud-flatpak/FLATHUB.md

 This app uses minimal permissions following Flatpak best practices:
 - `--share=ipc` - Standard for desktop apps (X11 shared memory)
 - `--socket=wayland` / `--socket=fallback-x11` - Desktop environment integration
-- `--talk-name=org.freedesktop.Flatpak` - Permission to spawn Epiphany as a separate Flatpak
+- `--talk-name=org.freedesktop.Flatpak` - Permission to spawn Chromium as a separate Flatpak

-**External Dependency:** This app requires Epiphany to be installed separately:
+**External Dependency:** This app requires Chromium to be installed separately:
-- Epiphany runs in its own sandbox with its own permissions
+- Chromium runs in its own sandbox with its own permissions
-- The launcher just spawns Epiphany windows with specific URLs
+- The launcher just spawns Chromium windows in app mode with specific URLs
-- Network, GPU, and browser permissions are handled by Epiphany itself
+- Network, GPU, and browser permissions are handled by Chromium itself

 ## Flathub Guidelines